Pressidium Hosting Review: An Excellent Reputation – But Are They Worth The Money?

 - add other email addresses that should receive notifications for ticket updates (super convenient if you’re working as part of an organization)

 Pressidium claim that their average response times are:

 - 30 minutes for Standard plans (which is what I’m using).

 To see how that holds up, I decided to submit one high-priority ticket and one low-priority ticket:

-- Low-priority — one hour and twenty minutes response time — submitted at 5:55 AM EST and received response at 7:20 AM EST. Note — they apologized for a delayed response in the ticket, suggesting this isn’t normal.
+- Low-priority — one hour and 20 minutes response time — submitted at 5:55 AM EST and received response at 7:20 AM EST. Note: They apologized for a delayed response in the ticket, suggesting this isn’t normal.

 Overall, it seems that, for high-priority issues at least, you can expect quick response times.